11/30/2011 6:15 PM ET|

 Economically sensitive stocks have been lagging less-sensitive stocks for the better part of the year -- a performance not seen since the 2007-2008 downturn.
-This kind of thing happens when investors grow increasingly worried about the economic future and move into companies like instead of .
+This kind of thing happens when investors grow increasingly worried about the economic future and move into companies like Kimberly-Clark (KMB, news) instead of Caterpillar (CAT, news).
 They prefer exposure to a necessity -- toilet paper -- instead of heavy construction equipment.

 This is a hallmark of bear markets.

 There's other evidence, too.
 Commodities, particularly industrial metals like lead and copper, keep moving down.
 Selling is heavy as people simply pull money out of stocks; the New York Stock Exchange Advance-Decline Volume measure, which tells us how much money is flowing into rising stocks, has been posting lower highs and lower lows.
 Even investment-grade corporate bonds are under pressure as investors weigh the risk of higher defaults in a new recessionary.

 As for fundamentals, Credit Suisse equity strategist Andrew Garthwaite believes Standard & Poor's 500 Index ($INX) earnings-per-share growth will stall next year on weaker economic growth, rising costs and a stronger dollar.

 What's really catching my eye is the way the S&P 500 has dropped more than 5% below its falling 200-day moving average.
 The last time this happened was in early 2008.
 Before that, it happened in late 2000.
 It also happened in the 1937 "double-dip" that made the Great Depression so bad.
 Each marked the beginning of a waterfall bear market collapse.